mrLiUAs/DTCM-web/README.md

 go to the collection "users" and change the email to yours

-back to the project folder, add a .env file in the root folder in this project add "MONGO_URI" in it it should be something like this:
+back to the project folder, create a .env file in the root folder in this project add "MONGO_URI" and "MAILGUN_API" (the email server) in it it should be something like this:
 ```
 MONGO_URI=mongodb://localhost:27017/DTCM
+MAILGUN_API=blahblahblah
 ```

 ### set up Python environment